GAMBA Forest: Interviews and Highlights from The People in the Trees

 Some people build houses with wood while others build them with words

-Podcast #1: Nathaniel Kressen on the creation and inner depth of his second novel Dahlia Cassandra illustrated by Jessie Kressen
+Listen to a Podcast with Nathaniel Kressen on the creation and inner depth of his second novel Dahlia Cassandra illustrated by Jessie Kressen

 When asked about whether or not he considered himself an independent artist Kressen spoke about his reasoning behind binding and printing his own books - check out some of the provocative statements he makes and tune in to the entire interview for more on independence, process and a day in the life of an independent writer:

 "Why am I waiting for the approval of people I don’t know."

 “I’m going to go ultra-analog I’m going to know every copy out there - who has it - so I taught myself how to bind my own books and I got a lot of help from friends to punch the paper and stitch and chop - lots of blood - lots of tears - lots of sweat - ended up making a couple hundred copies and we sold out.”